This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 - Juice is extracted slowly by pressing the pulp under thousands of pounds of pressure (around 6000 PSI).

 This process results in very pure, nutrient-rich juice with a shelf-life of up to 72 hours (stored in the fridge), and very dry pulp.
-Check out our list of the best hydraulic juicers if this is the type for you!

 - Highest nutrients – Preserves the highest amount of nutrients when extracting juice.